Spi-OPS: Spitzer and CHEOPS confirm the near-polar orbit of MASCARA-1 b and reveal a hint of dayside reflection: Conclusions

-To model the phase-dependent flux variations in the light curve, we used a novel, physically-motivated phase curve parameterisation presented in M21 that generates a 2D temperature map to model the thermal emission and can describe any reflection law \citep{Heng_reflected}.
+To model the phase-dependent flux variations in the light curve, we used a novel, physically motivated phase curve parameterisation presented in M21 that generates a 2D temperature map to model the thermal emission and can describe any reflection law \citep{Heng_reflected}.
 This novel approach enabled us to separately derive the $A_\mathrm{g}$, spherical albedo $A_\mathrm{s}$, Bond albedo $A_\mathrm{B}$, and phase integral $q$ of MASCARA-1.
-This approach to fitting multi-wavelength occultation and phase curve data in the optical and IR also provides a template for the analysis of spectrally-resolved \textit{JWST} data.
-Due to the limited phase coverage of the \textit{CHEOPS} data, we fitted the data from both bandpasses with a single set of phase curve parameters, which implicitly assumed that they share a common albedo, and that the SED of the planet is well represented by a blackbody.
-Although a similar strategy may still be necessary when analysing occultation data, the use of a unique set of parameters per wavelength bin in the exquisite-precision spectrally-resolved phase curves that \textit{JWST} will acquire will allow for variations in thermal emission and reflection to be taken into account in the light curve fitting.
+This approach to fitting multi-wavelength occultation and phase curve data in the optical and IR also provides a template for the analysis of spectrally resolved \textit{James Webb Space Telescope} (\textit{JWST}) data.
+Due to the limited phase coverage of the \textit{CHEOPS} data, we fitted the data from both bandpasses with a single set of phase curve parameters, which implicitly assumed that they share a common albedo, and that the spectral energy distribution of the planet is well represented by a blackbody.
+Although a similar strategy may still be necessary when analysing occultation data, the use of a unique set of parameters per wavelength bin in the exquisite-precision spectrally resolved phase curves that \textit{JWST} will acquire will allow for variations in thermal emission and reflection to be taken into account in the light curve fitting.